Matter Master: Powers and abilities

-Matter Master has no innate superpowers, but using his "Mentachem" wand can reshape, transmute, or levitate any matter.
+Matter Master has no innate superpowers.
+Using his Mentachem wand, he can reshape, transmute, or levitate any matter.
 The effect vanishes over time or as soon as he loses contact with the wand.
 He also has a genius level intellect.

 Other versions

 A heroic Earth-Three version of Mandrill exists as Matter Mage and a member of the Justice Society All Stars.